 Plots are to be provided in either PNG or JPEG format.
 Maps are to be provided, as appropriate, either as image in PNG or JPEG format, or as .kml files.
 In either case, it is desirable that the data underlying any such plot or map is made available as well.

 If the submitted evidence does not meet the above-stated validation criteria and/or is of deficient quality, the Judge Panel may reject the claim or call for additional evidence.
-The organizers and judge panel accept no responsibility for transmission problems, data corruption, hardware malfunction, or other technical issues hindering data evaluation and mission verification, neither for the Competitor’s own equipment nor for the validation tag.
+The Organizers and Judge Panel accept no responsibility for transmission problems, data corruption, hardware malfunction, or other technical issues hindering data evaluation and mission verification, neither for the Competitor’s own equipment nor for the validation tag nor for any components of any potential independent and alternative verification system along the provisions of Section 5.9 of the “Regulations and Standards for Installation of Mission Verification Tags” document.

 For all considerations of temporal precedence of different teams’ achievements, the actual date of achievement will be used (as opposed to the date the claim has been made).
 Once a winner for a certain Challenge mission has been validated and announced, no other claim on that mission may be made, even when it entails an earlier date of achievement.

-At the discretion of the Judge Panel, the main as well as bonus Prizes may each be divided in multiple lots in case of temporally close respective realizations.
+At the discretion of the Judge Panel, the main as well as bonus Prizes may each be divided in multiple lots in case of temporally close respective and complete realizations.

+As laid out in Section 8 of this document, partial awards of prizes will usually only take place after termination of the Challenge and if no complete mission has been carried out and verified.
+For this reason, the Organizers reserve the complete, sole and final right to consider or not consider questions of temporal precedence when determining the degree to which partial prize funds are awarded to and between eligible Competitors.

 AREA CLEARANCE AND TRAVEL

-It is the sole responsibility of competitors to seek all necessary area clearances and authorizations to conduct operations at sea related to the competition.
+It is the sole responsibility of Competitors to seek all necessary area clearances and authorizations to conduct operations at sea related to the Competition.
 Teams are advised to seek permissions to operate in Territorial Waters and Exclusive Economic Zones with sufficient notice as appropriate.

 Operations in and use of national waters, Exclusive Economic Zones, international waters, land or air space for both testing and carrying out the Challenge mission are the sole responsibility of the competing Team, and must be in accordance with respective local, regional, national, and international law.
 The Organizers assume no responsibility for any consequences of a team’s operations.

 It is further the responsibility of solely the Team and the Team members to acquire all visa, passports, medical or other documents that may be necessary for travel or any other activity related to participation in or preparation for the Challenge, including attendance of any preparatory, media or prize award events related to the Challenge.
-Except to confirm that a Team has successfully registered to the competition, the Organizers shall not assist in visa requests or other similar administrative support.
+Except to confirm that a Team has successfully registered to the Competition, the Organizers shall not assist in visa requests or other similar administrative support.

 TECHNICAL DOCUMENTS AND PERMISSIONS